 Where To Stay In Gorski Kotar

-There are so many beautiful places in Gorski Kotar; it could be hard to choose where to stay.
+Gorski Kotar has so many beautiful places; it could be hard to choose where to stay.
 However, here is a little guide for you on where to stay in Gorski Kotar.

 The largest town in the region is Delnice.
 So, if you’d like to have cafes, restaurants, and a supermarket close by, this could be a good choice.
 Hotel Risnjak is located right in the city center, but you’ll find much smaller accommodation there, as well.

-Fužine is a picturesque little town located just next to the Lake Bajer.
-It offers quite a lot of accommodation, with Hotel Bitoraj being the largest and quite famous for its excellent restaurant.
+Fužine is a picturesque little town located just next to Lake Bajer.
+It offers quite a lot of accommodation, with Hotel Bitoraj being the largest and famous for its excellent restaurant.